 Squaring the Corners

-nimtim architects have been commissioned by Create London and the Royal Institute of British Architects to look at ways to work with residents to improve a series of amenity green corner plots on the Becontree Estate.
+nimtim architects was commissioned by Create London and the Royal Institute of British Architects to look at ways to work with residents to improve amenity green corner plots on the Becontree Estate.
 The project is one of five projects commissioned by Create and funded by Barking & Dagenham council’s Strategic Community Infrastructure Levy (a charge on development in the borough to help fund infrastructure such as playgrounds and public spaces).